mathemage/FUP-programming-exam/Exam2/1_red_black_paths/README.md

 is a variant of *self-balancing binary search trees*, e.g. used as the underlying data structure for `map` and `set` in the C++ Standard Template Library.

-For the simplicity of the exam, let's restrict only on red-black paths for now.
+For the simplicity of the exam, let's ourselves restrict only to red-black paths.
 So we will consider only red-black trees where each vertex has at most 1 child:

 ![Red-Black Path](rbp.png)

 A **red-black path** is a (directed) graph such that:
 * It is a **path**.
-* Each vertex has either **red** or **black** color
+* Each vertex has either **red** or **black** color.
 * Any *red* vertex can only have a **black child**.
 (In other words, there can never be two red vertices next to each other.)

-A **red-black path coloring** is an assignment of colors to vertices of path such that the *resulting coloring is a valid red-black path*.
+A **red-black path coloring** is an assignment of colors to path vertices such that the *resulting coloring is a valid red-black path*.

 ### Implementation in Scheme